FrancescoDiSalesGithub/data-for-developers/README.md

 * category

 The solutions table has the solutions for each framework, it is linked to the frameworks table with the foreign key **code**.

+# How to run

+Create your database as **developer** and then create a schema if you don't want to use the public one, remember to set is as default schema.
+Run the tables sql file and then the frameworks sql file.